-In terms of Pole Dancing, there is only wrist wraps for lifters and not pole dancers who need flexible support on the wrist.
-Looking for pole dance wrist support for pole dancers? then check out our wrist wraps and read the reviews and we offer Free shipping over $50 and 30-day returns..
+In terms of Pole Dancing, there only seems to be wrist wraps for lifters, and not pole dancers who need flexible support on the wrist.
+Looking for pole dance wrist support for pole dancers? then check the best wrist wraps and read the reviews and we offer Free shipping over $80 and 30-day returns.

 These types of lifts tend to pull the wrist into excessive extension under load, and can then result in compromised wrist mechanics, potential injury, and incorrect or failed lifts.
-I don’t mean to say that wrist wraps are not a useful tool to have, I just have noticed that most people don’t use them in the correct way.
+I don’t mean to say that wrist wraps are not useful to wear in the gym, I just have noticed that most people don’t use them in the correct way.
+And this is not to be confused with weightlifter wrist straps with a thumb loop that are completely different to wrist support.

-The following are a few tricks to help you use wrist wraps correctly so you get the most out of your training:
+The following are a few tricks to help you use wrist wraps correctly so you get the most out of your training and get wrist stability:

-Lifter Tips: Wrist wraps are not required when moving 60% of your 1-RM press.
-I usually only recommend wearing wrist wraps to athletes who will be lifting max or near-max loads for training that day.
+Lifter Tips: fitness wrist wraps are not required when moving 60% of your 1-RM press.
+I usually only recommend wearing wrist wraps (Without thumb loop) to athletes who will be lifting max or near-max loads like the bench press.

-Wearing your wrist wraps all the time will make your dependent on them and will severely limit your development of strength in both your wrist flexors and extensors.
+Wearing heavy duty wrist wraps all the time will make your dependent on them and will severely limit your development of strength in both your wrist flexors and extensors.
 If you look around your gym, you should notice that the strongest athletes there will only occasionally wear their wrist wraps.

 Be sure not to tie your wrist wraps too low

-Lifter Tips: It is important to remember that your wrist wrap is meant to support your wrist joint.
-Wrapping this accessory lower than your wrist joint itself basically turns the wrap into a glorified forearm bracelet and it will not provide any support to the joint.
+Lifter Tips: It is important to remember that your wrist wrap is meant to support your wrist.
+Wrapping the wrist basically turns the wrap into a glorified forearm bracelet and it will not provide any support to the joint and may even cause wrist issues.

 Are you using the right kind of wrap?